AifuwaRoland/AifuwaRoland.github.io/README.md

-This Personal Portfolio was  was forked from https://github.com/varadbhogayata/varadbhogayata.github.io, released under the MIT License.
+This Personal Portfolio template was  forked from https://github.com/varadbhogayata/varadbhogayata.github.io, released under the MIT License.

 To view a live example, **[click here](https://aifuwaroland.github.io/)**